pachterlab/sleuth_paper_analysis/README.md

 # sleuth paper analysis

-This repo contains all of the code to reproduce the results in the [sleuth preprint](http://biorxiv.org/content/early/2016/06/10/058164).
+This repo contains all of the code to reproduce the results in the sleuth paper.

+The repository at https://github.com/pachterlab/sleuth_paper_analysis should always have an updated version that is hopefully bug free.

 # Preliminaries